shioyoke/shioyoke.github.io/CV.md

 1. Akira Shioyoke, Jun Hayashi, Ryuichi Murai, and Fumiteru Akamatsu, Effects of the non-equilibrium plasma on the chemical reaction regarding ignition delay of ammonia flame, Grand Renewable Energy 2018, a90670, Yokohama, Japan, June 2018.
 2. Akira Shioyoke, Jun Hayashi, Takahiro Inoue, and Hiroshi Kawanabe, Displacement of the stretched laminar premixed flat flame by DC electric field, 2nd ACTS, 1262, Online, October 2021.
 3. Akira Shioyoke, Yuki Fujita, Hiroshi Kawanabe, and Jun Hayashi, Effects of the DC Electric Field on a Premixed Flat Flame Formed in an Impinging Flow, 14th Asia-Pacific Conference on Combustion, Kaohsiung, Taiwan, May 2023.
+4. Akira Shioyoke, Jun Hayashi, Hiroshi Kawanabe, Reaction analysis of frequency dependence on ignition delay time of CH4/Air mixture by repetitive supply of active species, 19th International Conference on Numerical Combustion, ICNC2024-1536, Kyoto, Japan, May 2024.

 #### Conference presentations (Japanese)